ibm-security-verify/verify-mobile-android/examples/dpop_demo/README.md

-This folder contains an Android sample app used to demonstrate configuring DPoP flows with IBM Security Verifyt.
+This folder contains an Android sample app used to demonstrate configuring DPoP flows with IBM Verifyt.

-They are supporting assets for articles published on [IBM Verify Docs](https://docs.verify.ibm.com/verify) or on IBM Security Verify community blogs.
+They are supporting assets for articles published on [IBM Verify Docs](https://docs.verify.ibm.com/verify) or on IBM Verify community blogs.